anonymous2738/AddiVortesAlgorithm/README.md

 ```
 ### Arguments

 `y`- Dependent variable for training (in sample) data.
-A numerical vector with output value with the same index as the corresponding row of observation in x.
+A numerical vector with index of output value corresponding to the row of observation in x.

 `x`- Explanatory variables for training (in sample) data.
 A matrix with (as usual) rows corresponding to observations and columns to variables.